askol/DiffExpr_TCGA/README.md

 filename                          |  description
 ----------------------------------|------------------------------------------------------------------------------------
 DE_limma.r                        |  Runs sex DE.
-Takes TCGA study abreviation as argument.
-Write results to hard coded directory.
+Takes TCGA study abbreviation as argument.
+Write results from serveral sex DE analysis performed in LIMMA to hard coded directory.
-Run_DE_limma.r			  |  Loops through all TCGA studies, writes PBS script to run DE using DE_limma.r.
+Run_DE_limma.r			  |  Loops through all TCGA studies, writes PBS script to run sex DE using DE_limma.r.
 Submits jobs to cluster.
-Compare_DE_results.r		  |  Reads in results from DE analysis performed via Run_DE_limma.r.
+Compare_DE_results.r		  |  Reads in results from sex DE analysis performed via Run_DE_limma.r.
 Creates files for and runs Gene Set Enrichment Analysis.
-Creates a file for the summarized output from the GSEA analysis.r
+Writes summarized results from the GSEA analysis.r to file.
-Compare_DE_results_funcs.r	  |  Contains the functions used to run GSEA, collect, and summarize the data.
+Compare_DE_results_funcs.r	  |  Contains the functions used to run GSEA, collect, and summarize the results.
 Run_GSEA_analysis.r		  |  Loops through all TCGA studies, writes PBS script to run Compare_DE_results.r for each TCGA study.
 Submits jobs to cluster.
 Summary.r			  |  Performs a number of analyses to examine the DE results, includes plots to summarize the number of DE genes per study, and the distribution of the number of DE genes per chromosome.
-Plot to compare, across studies, the distribution of DE genes across the X chromosome.
-Identified DE genes that are shared across multiple cancers, and between cancers and GTEx tissues.
+Creates plots that compare, across studies, the distribution of DE genes across the X chromosome.
+Identifies sex DE genes that are shared across multiple cancers, and between cancers and GTEx tissues.
 Etc.
 Summary_funcs.r			  |  Functions to perform the analyses and plotting described requested from Summary.r